Before researchers can think of fabrication techniques and devices, they must understand the nature of the materials they are working with.

 This is our group's strength, testing and analysing novel materials to determine whether and how best they can be applied to working technologies.

-Using our combined expertise, we develop scalable fabrication techniques to harness the potential of organic semiconductors to enable high performance optoelectronic devices, from growth right through to integration.
+Using our combined expertise, we develop scalable fabrication techniques to harness the potential of organic semiconductors (OTFT) to enable high performance optoelectronic devices, from growth right through to integration.

 Prof. Paul Heremans